What is the turn?

 You might also be drawing to a flush or straight, in which case you probably want to check to see the next card as cheaply as possible.
 You might also want to bet to increase the pot and thereby increase your pot odds (i.e. make the pot more profitable should you hit your flush or straight).
 This can be a good play, but it is also risky.
-Your opponent might see what you’re doing and raise, forcing you to either forfeit the pot or risk even more money to see the river.
+Your opponent might see what you’re doing and raise, forcing you to either forfeit the pot or risk even more chips to see the river.

 You don’t know whether you have a winning or losing hand

 This is a tricky spot to be in, especially from an early betting position.
 You essentially have no information with which to make an informed decision and are therefore almost certain to make the wrong one.
 Your best bet is to play it safe - assume you have a losing hand, check the turn and fold into any bet.

 Late position with a strong hand

 The general rule about betting with a strong hand applies here too.
 In fact, even more so, because you should have more confidence in the strength of your hand, having seen everyone lse’s play on the turn.
 If your opponent checks, you should bet.
 If they bet, you should raise.